RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 However, this is not as simple as just splitting the file into 8 equal chunks.
 We are bound by the rules of maths and syntax, which introduce two restrictions:

 1.  **We cannot split inside parentheses.** A split can only happen at the "top level" of the expression.
-Splitting `((2 + 1)| - 2)` is invalid.
-And this includes nested parentheses.
+For example, splitting `((2 + 1)| - 2)` is invalid, and this applies to nested parentheses as well.
-2.  **We cannot split at a `-` operator.** Addition is *associative*, meaning `(a + b) + c` is the same as `a + (b + c)`.
+2.  **We cannot split at a `-` operator.** Addition is *associative*, meaning `(a + b) + c` is equivalent to `a + (b + c)`.
 This property allows us to group additions freely.
-Subtraction is *not* associative: `(a - b) - c` is not the same as `a - (b - c)`.
-Splitting on a `-` would change the order of operations and produce the wrong result.
+Subtraction, however, is *not* associative: `(a - b) - c` is not the same as `a - (b - c)`.
+Splitting on a `-` would alter the order of operations and lead to an incorrect result.

-These restrictions mean we can't just split the file at `(total_size / 8)`.
-We need an way to find the *closest valid split point* (a `+` sign at top level) to that ideal boundary.
+These restrictions mean we cannot simply split the file at `(total_size / 8)`.
+We need a way to find the *closest valid split point* (a `+` sign at the top level) to that ideal boundary.

-To find those points, we would need to scan the whole input, to know in which points all the current parentheses are closed.
-A naive scan to do this would be slow, requiring a full pass over the data just to find the split points before we even start the real work.
-So, isn't this solution slower (2 passes vs 1 pass)?
+To find these points, we would need to scan the entire input to identify where all current parentheses are closed.
+A naive scan for this would be slow, requiring a full pass over the data just to find the split points before the actual work begins.
+So, is this solution slower (2 passes vs 1 pass)?
 Not necessarily.
-We can make the first pass blazing fast if we use **SIMD**.
+We can make the first pass blazing fast by using **SIMD**.

 #### The algorithm at a high level